Organization: Dalhousie University

 Description:

-Morning sessions featured presentations from a neuroscientist, an otolaryngologist, an audiologist, and a speech-language pathologist.
-Students from various disciplines and members of the public were invited to broaden their understanding of audiology, science, and healthcare.
-In the afternoon, interactive booths offered hands-on learning opportunities related to hearing loss prevention, hearing aid technologies, and careers in audiology.
-Students conducting research in audiology and hearing sciences presented posters and discussed their work.
+In the afternoon, interactive booths offered hands-on learning opportunities related to hearing aids, hearing protection, provincial audiology services, and careers in audiology.
 Free hearing screenings were provided by audiology students under faculty supervision.
 Dalhousie’s American Sign Language Society also delivered a workshop introducing participants to American Sign Language and promoting inclusion and accessibility in healthcare.

 Primary site: AMR – Canada